 Greenhouse and Horticultural Lighting is available through campus.extension.org.

-Course offerings: This course is offered twice a year (summer and winter).The next enrollment period will begin on May 25, 2016.
-Students taking this course will have access to the material from July through September 2016.
-The winter session enrollment period will begin on November 1 and students will have access to the material from December 2016 through February 2017.
+Course offerings: This course is offered twice a year (summer and winter).The next enrollment period will begin on November 1, 2016.
+Students will have access to the material from December 2016 through February 2017.

 Cost: $129* per student

 *Once students have paid for the course, completed the pre-test, final exam, and the post-course evaluation they will be eligible for a $20 refund.
 The students must complete all criteria by September 30 and have emailed the instructor, Heidi Wollaeger (firstname.lastname@example.org), by September 30 to receive the refund.
 If all conditions are met, the cost of the course is $109.